w-e-w/sd-webui-hires-fix-tweaks/README.md

 1. Hires pass CFG scale<br>set a different CFG scale for hires pass<br>this is particularly useful if you're working with LCM

 2. Hires prompt mode
  - Default webui behavior:<br>if blank same as first pass else use hires prompt
  - Append:<br>append hires prompt after first pass prompt
  - Prepend:<br>prepend hires prompt before first pass prompt
  - Prompt Search and Replace:<br>replace or insert first pass prompt with hires prompt

+Hires Batch and Seed
+ - Generate multiple hires pass form first pass image
+ - Specify different seed for hires pass

 ### Prompt Search and Replace syntax
 When in Prompt Search and Replace mode the first pass prompt will be used as the base template to perform a search and replace on to create the hires prompt.